-- Admission is granted for the fall term only and applications can be submitted beginning in the fall of the preceding year.
-Fall 2014 applications can be submitted beginning September 1, 2013
+- Admission is granted for the fall term only and applications can be submitted beginning in the fall of the preceding year after September 1st.
+Fall 2015 applications can be submitted beginning September 1, 2014

 Graduate Education will notify all applicants in writing of the W. P. Carey School of Business admission decisions.
 Graduate Education cannot guarantee you will receive a response on or before a specific date.
 Offers of financial assistance cannot be deferred.
-Applications and supporting materials remain on file for one year.
+Applications and supporting materials remain on file for two years.

 Applicants need to submit the following to ASU Graduate Education.
 (Please note that some items will be provided or uploaded in the general sections of ASU Graduate Education's online application and some items will be provided or uploaded after selecting the tab titled "Supplemental" of the online application.

 - Graduate Education Online Application